db-auto/db-auto/code/modules/db-auto/README.md

 # Environments

-Typicaly, we have multiple environments.
+Typically, we have multiple environments.
 The tool can be configured to use different databases for different environments: this is in the `db-auto.json` file.
 The default environment is `dev` (and in current state that's the only one usable)

 The environment gives the database type and the connection details